mnemosyne-artificial-intelligence/doppelganger/README.md

 - Parsing DOM elements
 - Returning structured data
 - Adding custom logic to actions

-## AI Features (Optional)
-AI-assisted script generation may be added in the future.
-- You would provide your own API key
-- You would choose the model
-- AI does not execute tasks automatically

 ## Community and Presets
 Community-contributed presets or examples may be shared in the future.